IBM/cics-bundle-maven/README.md

 [ERROR]  - Error creating directory '<directory>'.
 ```
 **Why does it happen?**
-The error occurs because the user ID that deploys the bundle doesn't have access to the bundles directory.
+The error occurs because the credential that deploys the bundle doesn't have access to the bundles directory.
 **How to resolve it?**
 Contact your system administrator to make sure the `deploy_userid` configured for the CICS bundle deployment API has WRITE access to the bundles directory.
 The bundles directory is specified on the `com.ibm.cics.jvmserver.cmci.bundles.dir` option in the JVM profile of the CMCI JVM server.
 For instructions on how to specify the bundles directory and grant access to `deploy_userid`, see [Configuring the CMCI JVM server for the CICS bundle deployment API](https://www.ibm.com/docs/en/cics-ts/5.6?topic=suc-configuring-cmci-jvm-server-cics-bundle-deployment-api) in CICS documentation.